Historical TriviaOn this page

 Miraj also had three gauges: BG line from Pune, MG line from Belgaum, and the NG line from Kurduwadi-Pandharpur.

 A long time ago (until 1970 or so?), Bangalore City also had all three gauges.
 The Bangalore-Kolar-Yelahanka NG line reached Bangalore City.
 It had the BG line from Jolarpettai, MG lines from Dharmavaram, Arsikere (meeting at Yeshvantpur Jn.) and Mysore, and the NG line from Bangarapet.
 The NG line into Bangalore City fell into disuse nearly 20 years ago.
 In fact, the entire NG line from Yelahanka to Bangarapet was in danger of being ripped out some years ago, until someone came up with the idea of running diesel railcars on them.
 No trace of the NG line into Bangalore exists today.
-The portion to Yeshvanthpur has been converted to MG, doubling that MG line.
+The portion to Yeshvanthpur has been converted to BG.
 Between Yeshvanthpur and Yelahanka, the NG was "embedded" in the MG line.
 The third rail for NG was later removed so that the NG railcars had to terminate at Yelahanka.

 Ujjain in the past also had three gauges: MG line from Fatehabad Chandrawatiganj; the Bhopal--Nagda electrified BG main line and an unelectrified line to Ratlam; and an Ujjain--Agar 2'0" NG line that no longer exists (this was an outlying branch of the Gwalior light railways).

 Q. What's the highest number of routes originating at a single junction?